-[OK] key:
+- [OK] key:

 - Move to the menu overview

 - Confirm selected menu

 - Edit parameter

 - Save value

-• [->] key:
+- [->] key:

 - Change measured value presentation

 - Select list entry

 - Select editing position

-• [+] key:
+- [+] key:

-Change value of the parameter
+- Change value of the parameter

-• [ESC] key:

-- Interrupt input - Jump to next higher menu

-Adjustment system

-The instrument is operated via the four keys of the display and adjustment module.
+• [ESC] key: Interrupt input Jump to next higher menu Adjustment system The sensor is operated via the four keys of the display and adjustment module.
 The individual menu items are shown on the LC display.
 You can find the function of the individual keys in the previous illustration.

-Adjustment system - keys via magnetic pen

-With the Bluetooth version of the display and adjustment module you can also adjust the instrument with the magnetic pen.
-The pen operates the four keys of the display and adjustment module right through the closed lid (with inspection window) of the sensor housing.

-Fig. 26: Display and adjustment elements - with adjustment via magnetic pen

-- 1 LC display

-- 2 Magnetic pen

-- 3 Adjustment keys

-- 4 Lid with inspection window

-Time functions

-When the [+] and [->] keys are pressed quickly, the edited value, or the cursor, changes one value or position at a time.
+When the [+] and [-&gt;] keys are pressed quickly, the edited value, or the cursor, changes one value or position at a time.
 If the key is pressed longer than 1 s, the value or position changes continuously.
 When the [OK] and [ESC] keys are pressed simultaneously for more than 5 s, the display returns to the main menu.
-The menu language is then switched over to "English".
+The menu language is then switched over to " English ".
 Approx. 60 minutes after the last pressing of a key, an automatic reset to measured value indication is triggered.
 Any values not confirmed with [OK] will not be saved.

-Switch-on phase

-After switching on, the VEGAFLEX 81 carries out a short self-test where the device software is checked.
+Switch-on phase After switching on, the VEGAFLEX 81 carries out a short self-test where the device software is checked.
 The output signal transmits a fault signal during the switch-on phase.
-The following information is displayed on the display and adjustment module during the startup procedure:

-- Instrument type

-- Device name

-- Software version (SW-Ver)

-Hardware version (HW-Ver)

-Measured value indication
+The following information is displayed on the display and adjustment module during the startup procedure: Instrument type Device name Software version (SWUVer) Software version (SW-Ver)Hardware version (HW-Ver) Measured value indica- tion With the [-&gt;] key you can move between three different indication modes.
+In the first view, the selected measured value is displayed in large digits.
+In the second view, the selected measured value and a respective bargraph presentation are displayed.
+In the third view, the selected measured value as well as a second selectable value, e.g. the temperature, are displayed.
+328 328 328 328 328 328 328 mm Sensor 328 mm Sensor 328 mm 26.2 °c